NYC Concert Venue Guide:

 Bowery Ballroom, Music Hall of Williamsburg, Sony Hall.
 Where you’re close enough to make eye contact with the performer.
 The NYC club circuit at its best.

 Before picking a seat, understand the production.
-A show designed for stadium scale — elaborate screens, runway stages, pyrotechnics — rewards distance in a way that a stripped-back acoustic performance doesn’t.
+A show designed for stadium scale rewards distance in a way that a stripped-back acoustic performance doesn’t.
 At MSG, lower bowl center is almost always the best value.
 At a mid-size theater like the Beacon or Radio City, front mezzanine center frequently outperforms orchestra for both sight lines and sound.
 The individual venue guides on Stage & Street break this down specifically for each house.

 Featured NYC Concert Venues